Updated November 2017 after the withdrawal of CrashPlan for Home.

-So that brings us to CrashPlan, which is my preferred option and I’m currently on the 30-day free trial.
+So that brings us to CrashPlan for Business, superior but much more expensive.
 You can see on the main screen that I have a backup running.
 It shows details of how that is progressing.
 You can also see the folders or directories involved in that backup.

 How did I do that?
 Very simple.
 First time I opened the screen, there were no files defined.
 I clicked on [Change…] to define some files and away it went, backing up to the default location of CrashPlan Australia (i.e. the Cloud).

 This is the Settings Tab for the backup.